 - We've set things up so that certain pins are connected to certain folders.
 Change the file in that folder whenever you want a new sound effect.
 For instance Pin 15 is assigned to Folder 01, Pin 16 to Folder 02, Pin 17 to Folder 03, and so on.
 (If you ever forget, this is all laid out in the code.) - Windows Users: Format the micro SD card in FAT.
 Create folders number 01-09 on the card.
 Drop the mp3 or wave files into each of those folders.
-Put the micro SD card into the MP3 module. - Mac OS User: Open up Disc Utility and format the micro SD card as MS DOS (FAT32).
+Put the micro SD card into the MP3 module. - Mac OS User: Open up Disc Utility and format the micro SD card as (MS DOS) FAT.
 Create folders on the card numbered 01-09.
-Drop your MP3 or WAV files into those folder. - ⚠ Note: Mac OS create small invisible files that confuse the MP3 module so we created a work around.
-Download this application we wrote (called DotClean) and copy it to your Applications folder. - Follow the instructions for getting the application running.
-Once it is running it will present a small window... - Highlight all the folders (with the audio files in them) and drag them into the application's window.
+Drop your mp3 or wave files into those folder. - Note: Mac OS create small invisible files that confuse the MP3 module so we created a work around.

+Download this script we wrote (called DotClean) and copy it to your Applications folder.

+Highlight all the folders (with the audio files in them) and drag them onto the application icon.
 This will remove the invisible files.
 You'll have to do this every time you change the sound files, which is why it's helpful to keep it in your Applications folder.